UMULISA12/ProjPost_Ip/README.md

 * Postgres
 * python virtualenv
 * Clone the Repo
-* Run the following command on the terminal: git clone https://github.com/UMULISA12/Instagram_Ip.git
+* Run the following command on the terminal: git clone https://github.com/UMULISA12/ProjPost_Ip.git
-* Install dependancies Install dependancies that will create an environment for the app to run pip3 install -r requirements.txt
+* Install dependancies that will create an environment for the app to run pip3 install -r requirements.txt

 # Technologies used
 * Python 3.6